Nottingham High School: Location

 In 1989 a sports hall was built on land to the north-east of the site formerly occupied by fives court and a shooting range.
-It contains an multi-purpose exercise hall and a fitness room for older pupils.

 In the north-west corner is the Sir Harry Djanogly Art, Design and Technology Centre.
-The ground floor was built in the mid-1990s, and a first floor was added in the 2003/2004 academic year to accommodate modern facilities for the Art Department.
+The ground floor was built in the mid-1990s, and a first floor was added in the 2003/2004 academic year.

-A new dining hall and sixth form centre were constructed in the West Quad in 2009.